-Teachers' Information Pack
+Teachers' Resource Pack

-We are delighted that you have chosen to bring your pupils to Live Tales.
+We are delighted that you have chosen to bring your pupils to Live Tales: Live Theatre's writing centre for children and young people.
+We would like you to have the best possible experience when you are visiting us.

-Here at Live Tales, we provide a fun and supportive environment where children can explore imagination through writing.
+Here at Live Tales, we provide a fun and supportive environment where children can explore creativity and imagination.
 The key learning objectives of Live Tales' KS2 workshop are to:

-- develop creative writing skills

-- build confidence and communication skills

-- support the children's writing progression

-- provide a fun and exciting experience of creativity
+- · develop creative writing skills. - build confidence and communication skills. - support the children's writing progression. - provide a fun and exciting experience of creativity.